Library Equality

 fun (x : A) (pf : x = x) =>

-match pf as pf' in (_ = x') return (pf' = refl_equal x') with
+match pf as pf' in (_ = x') return (pf' = eq_refl x') with

-| refl_equal => refl_equal _
+| eq_refl => eq_refl _

 end.

 The type error comes from our return annotation.
-In that annotation, the as-bound variable pf' has type x = x', refering to the in-bound variable x'.
+In that annotation, the as-bound variable pf' has type x = x', referring to the in-bound variable x'.
 To do a dependent match, we must choose a fresh name for the second argument of eq.
 We are just as constrained to use the "real" value x for the first argument.
 Thus, within the return clause, the proof we are matching on must equate two non-matching terms, which makes it impossible to equate that proof with reflexivity.

 Nonetheless, it turns out that, with one catch, we can prove this lemma.

-Lemma lemma3 : forall (x : A) (pf : x = x), pf = refl_equal x.
+Lemma lemma3 : forall (x : A) (pf : x = x), pf = eq_refl x.

 intros; apply UIP_refl.